anthro-id/legal/PRIVACY.md

     - share this information to event organizer to enable them to run the event,
     - provide important information about the event.

-- **To comply with our legal obligations and protect our provided content**.
+- **To comply with our legal obligations, protect our provided content, rights and safety of others**.
 We may use this information to:
   - prevent misuse of our intellectual property, fraud, or other similar activities,
   - protect our users and ensure the safety of others.
     - We use [Cloudflare](https://cloudflare.com) to protect our platform and Cloudflare [Privacy Policy](https://cloudflare.com/privacy) and [Terms of Service](https://www.cloudflare.com/website-terms/) apply.